+We present a one-dimensional SDE as a toy model to describe the particle transport within a single cell:

-where $B_t$ is a one-dimensional standard Brownian motion and $L^{\alpha}_t$ is a one-dimensional $\alpha$-stable L\'{e}vy process with L\'{e}vy process $\nu(dz) = C_{1,\alpha}|z|^{-(1+\alpha)}dz$.
-Let $X_0$ be a normal distribution with mean $3$ and variance $0.1$, then using the superposition principle, we know that the solution is a linear combination of the Gaussian component and the jump component
+where $B_t$ is a one-dimensional standard Brownian motion and $L^{\alpha}_t$ is a one-dimensional $\alpha$-stable L\'{e}vy process with L\'{e}vy measure $\nu(dz) = C_{1,\alpha}|z|^{-(1+\alpha)}dz$, where $C_{1,\alpha}$ is a normalization constant.
+The notation of $\alpha$-stable L\'{e}vy process $dL^{\alpha}_t$ can also be seen as compound Poisson process $\int z N(dt,dz)$ with L\'{e}vy measure $\nu(dz) = C_{1,\alpha}|z|^{-(1+\alpha)}dz$.
+In the following, we demonstrate that \eqref{EX1SDE} provides an appropriate description of the intracellular active transport model.
+Let the initial distribution $Law(X_0)$ be a normal distribution with mean $3$ and variance $0.1$.
+Then the solution is given by a linear combination of the Gaussian component and the jump component: